Select Query With Logical Operator in a Mongo Database Using C# Driver

 Console.WriteLine(docs.ToList().ToJson());

-In SQL the query looks like:
+In SQL the query looks like.

-Select alert name from table where alerted>25.
+Select the alert name from the table where alerted>25.

 class Program